 Sending emails back and forth, Kathleen presented another dog she was fostering to us.
 Pete, as Kathleen stated, was just like Charlie…could even be brothers!
 She asked if we knew anyone who would adopt him.
 Naturally we put our hands up.
 Pete was flown up in cargo on Alaska Airlines back in October 2009.
 Through this experience, we realized how simple it was to transport a dog from California.

 Considering the lack of small breeds in Edmonton (and area), we started planning what has become the “CaliCan Rescue Foundation”.
 If a small breed shows up in a rescue group, it doesn’t last long.
 Your other option is to go to a breeder or the local pet store, where you could pay between $600-$1200 (estimated figure…I have seen them for $1200 though).
 I hope we aren’t painting a picture that says that all breeders are bad.
 That is definitely NOT the case.
 There are plenty of great breeders out there.
 Do your research!
 Ask questions!
 The great breeders will happily answer anything you throw at them.

-In the Fresno area, approximately 35,000 dogs are euthanized per year.
+In Central Valley California, approximately 60,000-80,000 (reported) dogs are euthanized per year.
 These numbers only come from the shelters and rescues.
 There are also the dogs you see on the side of the road who have become “road kill”.
 There are many horror stories as well (won’t share them with you).
 A chihuahua or dachshund is known as a “throw away pet” or “Dime a dozen”, where they are quite sought after in Alberta.
 It only makes sense to bring them from California.

 Adopting Charlie and Pete has changed our lives.
 It’s all for the dogs!